 Qualcomm rejects Broadcom's $103-billion takeover bid

-Mobile chipmaker Qualcomm Inc on Monday rejected rival Broadcom Ltd`s $103-billion takeover bid, saying the offer "dramatically" undervalued the U.S. company.
+Mobile chipmaker Qualcomm Inc on Monday rejected rival Broadcom Ltd`s $103-billion takeover bid, saying the offer undervalued the company and would face regulatory hurdles.

-Broadcom made an unsolicited bid last week in its efforts to become the dominant supplier of chips used in the 1.5 billion or so smartphones expected to be sold around the world this year.
+Broadcom made an unsolicited bid last week to buy Qualcomm in an effort to become the dominant supplier of chips used in the 1.5 billion or so smartphones expected to be sold around the world this year.

 Broadcom has indicated it is willing to buy Qualcomm irrespective of whether it closes the NXP deal.

 Qualcomm now needs to convince investors that they can create more shareholder value independently, Raymond James analyst Chris Caso said.